 I adore Senpai, This Can't Be Love!
 The bubbly romantic comedy conveys a playful office flirtation with a lighthearted vibe.
 Also, the entertaining story and funny characters make me laugh enthusiastically.
+Some moments are genuinely hilarious, appealing to my immature sense of humour.
 This silly BL drama endears me with its charming interactions, cheeky humour, and cheerful tone.

 Senpai This Can't Be Love Summary

 Happy and funny